u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/events/sell_tickets.rst

 ============

 Create custom ticket tiers (with various price points) for potential attendees to choose from, directly on the event template form, under the :guilabel:`Tickets` tab.
-Odoo simplifies the ticket-purchasing process by providing plenty of payment method options.
+Thrive Bureau ERP simplifies the ticket-purchasing process by providing plenty of payment method options.

 Configuration